j-najmon/ML-MSTO/README.md

 By: Joel Najmon and Andres Tovar

-This is a MATLAB code repository for the machine learning-based multiscale topology optimization (ML-MSTO) method proposed in the 2023 journal paper: "Multiscale Topology Optimization via Artificial Neural Networks and Displacement-driven Toplogy-optimized Microstructures" submitted to Computers & Structures in November 2023.
+This is a MATLAB code repository for the machine learning-based multiscale topology optimization (ML-MSTO) method proposed in the 2025 journal paper: "Multiscale Topology Optimization via Artificial Neural Networks and Displacement-driven Toplogy-optimized Microstructures" submitted to Computers & Structures in May 2025.
 The paper is currently under review.

 Only lines 7-23 of the MAIN_v5_1_ML_MSTO_Optimizer.m file need to be modified to run the examples.
 If you wish to skip the computationally expensive de-homogenization step, change line 30 from 'macro.dehom = 1;' to 'macro.dehom = 0;'.
 Results from the program are found in the 'Results' folder.